 If you are struggling to add more diversity to your organization, it’s incredibly important that you identify why—and figure out how to change that.
 Start by asking yourself these questions:

 Why Aren’t You Diverse?

 Take a close look at the way your organization currently operates, particularly when it comes to hiring.
 Why does it only attract a certain kind of people?
 Do hiring managers rely solely on an alumni pool that’s overwhelmingly made up of one race or background?
-Do they lean on your volunteer base—the very small group of people who have the financial and time flexibility to volunteer—to eventually fill paid positions?
+Do they lean on your volunteer base—the very small group of people who have the financial means and time flexibility to volunteer—to eventually fill paid positions?

 You can’t expect to find different people if you keep doing things the same way.
 Instead, branch out!
 Actively seek candidates of color and those with diverse types of backgrounds.
 Advertise your job listings with professional associations that represent different pools of talent, like the Association of Black Foundation Executives, Asian Americans/Pacific Islanders in Philanthropy, or Hispanics in Philanthropy.
 If you’re hiring for entry-level positions, make sure to send your job announcements to historically black or Hispanic colleges and universities in your area.

 Nonprofits constantly think about how to attract others to our cause—we plan social media campaigns, host events, and solicit money.

 But we don’t usually take the time to consider why someone would—or wouldn’t—be attracted to the organization as an employee.
 Think about it: Does your organization appear welcoming to people who look or act differently?
 Is your nonprofit ready to appreciate different points of view—especially when they may conflict with yours?